With CKL’s Cost Accounting module for Microsoft Dynamics 365 Business Central, you can precisely monitor your finances thanks to individual settings.

 Would you like to graphically process and visualise your figures?
 Jet Reports, Power Pivot and Power BI can help.
 Predefined templates for these evaluation tools are included.

-CKL cost and performance calculation compared to the standard in Microsoft Dynamics 365 Business Central/NAV
+CKL cost and performance calculation compared to the standard in Microsoft Dynamics 365 Business Central

-Take a look at our product comparison and learn how CKL Cost Accounting has enhanced the standard in Microsoft Dynamics Business Central/NAV with innovative features to make you more successful with your business.
+Take a look at our product comparison and learn how CKL Cost Accounting has enhanced the standard in Microsoft Dynamics 365 Business Central with innovative features to make you more successful with your business.

 Product comparison as .pdf file for printing